Widge-5/blueshrk-mame-artwork/README.md

 Artwork for use with "Blue Shark" (blueshrk) in mame

+Version 2
-Version 1 - Original Bezel Layout file by Mr Do with Artwork from mahoneyt944's lr-mame2003-plus art file incorporated -
+- Original Bezel Layout file by Mr Do with Artwork from mahoneyt944's lr-mame2003-plus art file incorporated -
+- Reworked to remove deprecated "backdrop" type.

 (download file blueshrk.zip and place in your mame artwork folder)